 Innovative, Collaborative Care for Structural Heart Disease

 Structural heart diseases are defects in the heart’s valves, wall or chambers.
-These diseases can be congenital or develop with age.
+These diseases can be present from birth or develop with age.

 The Valve and Structural Heart Program at the Lifespan Cardiovascular Institute provides innovative, collaborative care for patients with advanced and complex structural heart disease.
 Our program specializes in interventional treatments and our multidisciplinary team offers comprehensive care from evaluation to treatment.